 How many calories burned kettlebell swings in 30 minutes

 On average of 20 minutes, it burns 400 calories.
 This mathematically translates into 20 calories.
 Therefore, a 30-minute kettlebell swing workout can help you burn 600 calories.
 Kettlebells can be used anywhere.
 Kettlebells also challenge your core, legs, and arms.
+Calories deficit calculator is useful to check the calories deficit.
+So you can use it during Calories Burned Kettlebell Swings.

 How to Do Kettlebell Swings